Meeting Your Trip in BRUGGE 2017

 If you are at the Ter Reien, take bus #6 or #16.
 There is a stop on Langestraat, just before the hotel: ask the driver to let you know when you get there.

-If you are at the Hotel Central or the Hotel Lucca, any bus going to “Centrum” will take you to the centre of town.
-Get off at the “Markt” stop, on the town’s huge central square, just in front of the main post office.
+If you are at the Hotel Central or the Hotel Lucca, many buses work.
+The best is the 12: get off at the “Markt” stop, on the town’s huge central square, just in front of the main post office.
 The Central is on this square.

-The Lucca is in Naaldenstraat, 2 blocks away from the town "Centrum".
+The Lucca is in Naaldenstraat, 2 blocks away from the Markt.
 To get to it, put your back to City Hall, the post office on your right, and leave the square by Eiermarkt, at the far left corner of the square.
-In a short block tis becomes Sint Jakobsstraat.
+In a .short block tis becomes Sint Jakobsstraat.
 Naaldenstraat is another block along this, the first right turn.

 Combatting Jet Lag